Most cases of bile duct cancer cannot be cured. Instead, treatment is most commonly used to relieve symptoms.

 Another promising field of research involves using targeted therapies to treat bile duct cancer.
 Targeted therapies are medications that target the processes that cancerous cells need to grow and reproduce.

 In studies for some cancers, a medication called sorafenib has proved reasonably effective.
 Sorafenib works by blocking a protein that cancerous cells need to create a blood supply.
-However, sorafenib is not currently used as routine treatment for bile duct cancer.
+However, sorafenib is not currently used as a routine treatment for bile duct cancer.

 As bile duct cancer is a rare condition, there is a possibility you may be invited to take part in a clinical trial looking at the use of these types of experimental treatments.